 Chronic Liver disorders are prevalent globally accounting for 4.5% to 9.5% of mortalities, worldwide.
-In the recent years, the number of deaths due to liver diseases has shown a steep rise around the world with a population greater than 50 million people suffering from some form of liver disorder.
+In recent years, the number of deaths due to liver diseases has shown a steep rise around the world with a population greater than 50 million people suffering from some form of liver disorder.
 1

-Sadly the trends in India are no different with an expected of 1 in 5 people suffering from Liver diseases.2 According to a statistic published by the WHO in May 2014, Liver Death Disease in India caused 21,6865 or 2.44% of total deaths in the country putting us at an uneviable 61st position in the world.3 Unfortunately in India the awareness on this subject is relatively inadequate to the point of neglect.2
+Sadly the trends in India are no different with an expected of 1 in 5 people suffering from liver diseases.2 According to a statistic published by the WHO in May 2014, Liver Death Disease in India caused 21,6865 or 2.44% of total deaths in the country putting us at an unenviable 61st position in the world.3 Unfortunately in India the awareness on this subject is relatively inadequate to the point of neglect.2

 The Liver is the second largest human organ.
 It removes toxins in your body, controls cholesterol levels, fights infections, aids digestion among other key functions.
 Sadly, liver diseases don’t show any signs or symptoms until it reaches an advanced stage.